 The craze of snail slime seems not to stop.
 Snail farming has been enjoying a soar in the demand for snail slime from cosmetics companies, particularly in Italy.
 Simone Sampo, the President of Italy’s National Heliciculture Association confirmed a 46 percent increase in snail slime to suffice demand from the cosmetics industry.
 Plus, according to Agricultural Industry Association Coldiretti, there are about 44,000 tons of live and retained snails harvested per year in Italy.

 The question now is “how is the snail slime extracted?
-Is this a serial killing or kind of abusive from the human being?”
+Is this a serial killing or kind of abuse from the human being?”
 We did hear about a brutally conventional process that people threw snails into pots of water with salt, vinegar or chemicals, forcing them to secrete the mucin.
 And, killing these innocent creatures afterward.

 Time passes, our awareness seems to be raised stepping on the revolution of cruelty-free, natural beauty.
 Simone Sampo, the President of Italy’s National Heliciculture (Snail Breeding) Association, has devoted nearly a decade seeking the best way to attain the gooey secretion filtrate without causing trauma or pain to snails.
 Additionally, preserving the purity and high concentration of the slimy goodness.